theodore-s-beers/collation-for-dummies/index.md

 code points, more complex handling is required.
 This means, among other things, that we cannot trim a shared prefix that ends with a character like `U+1B3A`.

-If you want to learn more about the handling of multi-code-point sequences, fear not---we'll return to this issue in discussing the construction of collation element arrays.
+If you want to learn more about the treatment of multi-code-point sequences, fear not---we'll return to this issue in discussing the construction of collation element arrays.
 May the gods help us.

 _To be continued..._